 - “giving in” for the sake of your partner (possibly generating resentment in yourself for their apparent lack of understanding of your situation)

 These are just some of the reactions that start the ball rolling for more problems down the road – if communication lines are closed.

-Communication is the key to a successful sex life after a diagnosis of MS – it helps each partner deal with any guilt, resentment, or grief.
+Communication is the key to a successful sex life after a diagnosis of MS (or with no MS, as a matter of fact) – it helps each partner deal with any guilt, resentment, or grief.
 As long as there is open, honest, and non-judgmental communication between partners about any sexual difficulties – then a satisfying sex life is possible.

 Now, when I say a satisfying sex life is possible, I mean that it is possible to be satisfied with your sex life, because you and your partner have learned together how to modify your sexuality as a couple.
 Your sex life will never be exactly the same as it was before MS, but it can be just as good, if not better, when you have open and honest communication with your partner.

 The MS Society of Canada has a good publication that you can order called “Sexuality & Multiple Sclerosis“ (by Michael Barret, Ph.D.) or you can view it on-line in PDF

 format (Sexuality & Multiple Sclerosis).

 The best tips and advice I can give are the following: